Advanced Analytics in Healthcare

 Framework Development Phase

-The Framework Development Phase will take place in the first half of 2024.
-It will involve co-designing a national framework, the specification and reference architecture for national infrastructure to support AI and other analytics in health research.
+The Framework Development Phase took place in the first half of 2024.
+It involved co-designing a national framework, the specification and reference architecture for national infrastructure to support AI and other analytics in health research.

-This project will methodically capture researchers’ perspectives to help prioritise the ARDC’s infrastructure support for advanced health analytics with infrastructure.
+This project methodically captured researchers’ perspectives to help prioritise the ARDC’s infrastructure support for advanced health analytics.

 This is a partnership between the ARDC and the Australian Data Science Network, a national network of data science research groups.

-As a companion to the Framework Project, this project will create a demonstrator implementation of federated learning.
-It will provide a test bed for constructing a federated learning infrastructure for healthcare data.
+As a companion to the Framework Project, this project was created to delve deeper into federated learning, , a well known challenge around learning from sensitive data.
+The project provides a test bed for constructing a federated learning infrastructure for healthcare data.

-The project focuses on developing federated learning implementation, which includes:
+The project focused on developing federated learning implementation, which includes:

 • comparing existing federated learning tools